saitamasahil/skyscraper/docs/CONFIGINI.md

 #### gameListVariants

 This is a comma separated list of options for the different gamelist variants used by the various EmulationStation forks.
-Currently only `enable-manuals` is evaluated as variant: It generates `<manual/>` entries in the gamelist for the game manuals scraped or found in the cache, if also the manuals configuration option is enabled.
-This option is not needed for the ES-DE frontend to output game manuals.
+Currently only `enable-manuals` is evaluated as variant: It generates `<manual/>` entries in the gamelist for the game manuals scraped or found in the cache, if also the `manuals` configuration option is enabled.
+However, the `gameListVariants` option is not not needed for the ES-DE frontend to output game manuals.

 **Example(s)**